HTTP-APIs/http-apis.github.io/pages/SeasonOfDocs-2020.md

 ### Project Description:

 As the project evolves through the pre-alpha and alpha phases, we would like to generate interest among developers/users for the purpose of testing initially and eventually adoption.
 We need a guide to help contributors set up the testing environment and know what workflows/use-cases to test.
 This guide could also include contribution guidelines (how to open issues, whom to assign issues to, how to open PRs, and so on).
+Another addition that we would like to have as part of this project are tutorials and code examples to help users inderstand the inner workings of each tool.
+The basic gist is to make people easier understand the tools and code so it is easier to contribute.

 *Resources:*